Treaty of the More

 The Treaty of the More was concluded on 30 August 1525 between Henry VIII and the interim French government of Louise of Savoy.
+Although the treaty was sporadically interrupted by hostilities in the 1530s, overall peace was maintained until 1544.
 It was celebrated by Henry and the French ambassadors at the More, Hertfordshire, a castle owned by Henry's chief minister, Cardinal Wolsey.

-England, with Wolsey negotiating, agreed to give up some territorial claims on France, receiving in return a pension from the French of £20,000 a year.
+England, with Wolsey negotiating, agreed to give up some territorial claims against France, receiving in return a pension from the French of £20,000 a year.
 France settled what was owed to Henry VIII's sister, Mary, dowager queen of France.
-England also agreed to work to secure the release of King Francis of France, then held prisoner by Charles V, Holy Roman Emperor and King of Spain.
+England also agreed to work to secure the release of King Francis I of France, then held prisoner by Charles V, Holy Roman Emperor and King of Spain.The negotiations in 1525 marked a shift in Cardinal Thomas Wolsey’s foreign policy.
+Instead of continuing England’s alliance with the Emperor, Wolsey sought better relations with France after the Battle of Pavia.
+Historian Garrett Mattingly describes the Treaty of the More as an “early non-aggression pact” that aimed to keep England out of continental wars and maintain balance between France and the Holy Roman Empire.
+The treaty also reduced tensions with Scotland and showed Wolsey’s preference for peace and financial stability over military expansion.
+Heightened tensions between the Spanish and French were beneficial to England.
+The treaty allowed the English to act as an intermediary in trade between the French and the Habsburg Netherlands.

-England had been troubled by the threat of a renewal of the "Auld Alliance" between France and Scotland, and France agreed to prevent the Scottish Duke of Albany from returning to Scotland.
+England had been troubled by the threat of a renewal of the "Auld Alliance" between France and Scotland, and France agreed to prevent the Scottish John Stewart, Duke of Albany's return to Scotland.